 There’s a lot of work that we do, and it’s really important to prioritise that work and to be able to have a framework to decide what needs to be done now and maybe what might need to be done later or maybe not at all.
 So I want to show you this decision-making matrix based on the input and the effort that’s put into the work we do and then the output or the value that the end user receives, like what are the benefits for the end user.

-So I’ll take you through each of them.
-So we’ve got input on the X axis or the effort that’s made, and on the Y axis, we have the value or the output of that work.
+I’ll take you through each of them.
+We have input on the X axis, the effort required.
+The value is the Y axis, the output of that work.

 Let’s go through each one.